History of Jessica Pegula in Timeline

 2018: First WTA Tour Singles Final

-In 2018, Jessica Pegula reached her first WTA Tour singles final at the Tournoi de Québec in September, ultimately losing to Pauline Parmentier.
+In 2018, Jessica Pegula reached her first WTA Tour singles final at the Tournoi de Québec in September as a qualifier, ultimately losing to Pauline Parmentier.

-In 2018, Sloane Stephens qualified for the WTA Finals.
+In 2018, Sloane Stephens was the last American to qualify for the WTA Finals in singles.

 2019: Coaching Partnership

-In 2019, Jessica Pegula began working with her coach, David Witt, before eventually splitting.
+In 2019, Jessica Pegula began working with coach David Witt, a partnership that ended in January following the Australian Open.

 2019: Madison Keys WTA 1000 Title

 In 2020, Jessica Pegula competed at the Auckland Open, reaching the final and losing to Serena Williams.
-She also competed at the Australian Open, where she was defeated in the first round.
+She then competed at the Australian Open, where she lost in the first round to Taylor Townsend.

 2020: World TeamTennis Debut

-In 2020, Jessica Pegula made her World TeamTennis debut, joining the Orlando Storm at the start of the season, which was played at The Greenbrier.
+In 2020, Jessica Pegula made her World TeamTennis debut, joining the Orlando Storm.

 2020: Healthy Scratch Closures Begin

-In 2020, locations of the Healthy Scratch restaurant began closing after the start of the COVID-19 pandemic.
+In 2020, closures of Healthy Scratch locations began after the start of the COVID-19 pandemic.

 In 2021, Barbora Krejčíková was the French Open champion.